2024 Winter Star Party: February 5th - February 11th.

 Take a look at the local weather on Big Pine Key

 You will receive the details of your arrival time along with your tickets.
-We have reached out to the church in Big Pine to see if you can use their parking lot for your RVs on Sunday night.
+We will again reach out to the church in Big Pine to see if you can use their parking lot for your RVs on Sunday night.

 Your parking arrangement will be with the church staff.
 When we have confirmed, we will post the contact information.